hillcraig/Benchtop_PTO_MarineEnergy/pi/README.md

 Right now only the MarineEnergyBasic.py code works as it there was a problem implenting the previous solution with multiple python threads and a work around is being thought of to display this data visually over time.

+All libraries to run this code are installed in a python virtual enviroment on the Raspberry PI so the python script must be ran in this virtual enviroment.
+There is a shell script called DAQ.sh that will automatically run the virtual enviroment and run the MarineEnergyBasic.py script.
+To change what script is run simply change the name of the python script in the DAQ.sh to the desired python script.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>